 In the late 1940s and early 1950s, the United States found itself in a similar position — and the wealthy and powerful knew it.
 They had lived the 20’s and knew how dangerous a postwar period can be.

-This is the reason why many of the hot-button issues Red and Blue are still fighting over today are more or less the same ones that emerged in the early postwar period.
+This is the reason why many of the hot-button issues Red and Blue are still fighting over today are more or less the same ones as in the 1960s.
 Unlike in a totalitarian state, the process of nation-building that started out of the genuine need to restructure American society after years of conflict took place in an open forum.
 The stilted, Ozzie and Harriet world shown in 1950s mass media was not a product of any conspiracy or agreement to lie to the American public.

 Instead, mass media itself served as the battleground for deciding what kinds of behaviors were expected in the new American society being built.
 In a free news market where lots of expensive equipment is needed to produce messages lots of people see, there will only be room for a few large companies who will each try to appeal to a particular audience.
 If this is paid for by subscriptions or advertising, as is standard in the United States, a doubly-reinforced feedback look will develop where people are essentially recruited into distinct news ecosystems where they absorb and accept different sets of facts.